timofeysie/stringybark/README.md

 We don't really want a dash array, but if we make the dashes so long it covers all the shapes, it looks just like the complete shape as if it wasn't dashed at all.
 Next make stroke-dasharray a longer value than the length of the stroke.

-Then offset the strokes so that instead of covering all the shapes, it is nlt covering the entire shape.
+Then offset the strokes so that instead of covering all the shapes, it is not covering the entire shape.
 It will look like the shape isn't there at all.

-Next animate the strokes offset back to 0
+Next animate the strokes offset back to 0.

 Let's show the strokes on ours:
 ```